Harmos274/SQA-Assignment/README.md

 >The very process of estimation adds value.
 When we estimate we discuss requirements in more detail, and gain a better understanding of what is needed

-You can find a complete discussion of the for and against we should estimate tasks in SCRUM [here](https://dzone.com/articles/agile-estimation-practice).
+You can find a complete discussion of the **pros and cons** we should estimate tasks in SCRUM [here](https://dzone.com/articles/agile-estimation-practice).
+Notice that in this article are presented several methods of estimation, but in the section below, you will be explained the **fibonacci** method of task estimation.
-In this section, you are going to be explained how to estimate tasks in SCRUM

 ### How to Estimate Tasks